 I fear that thes Max Issue is going to become a minefield between Husband and me.
 He seems to feel that Max's increasing issues are no more objectionable than Angus' cavalier attitude toward similar issues.
 Max knows what to do and can't do it; Angus knows what to do and chooses not to do it.
 I know the whole issue is disgusting and in deference to your sensibilities I won't go into more detail.
 Husband removes himself from the problem, leaves the whole thing to me and then recoils from my scent of parfum d'urine de chien.
 I have a feeling of No-Can-Win.

 The man has his redeeming qualities, however.
 Last night he prepared a delectable repast of fried shrimp.
-He made cocktail sauce for his dipping, mine was sour cream and salsa verde
+He made cocktail sauce for his dipping, mine was sour cream and salsa verde.

 To die for.